Coffee custard pie

-This tart with coffee custard is for true lovers of bold flavors.
+This coffee custard pie is for true lovers of bold flavors.
 The dark cocoa pastry is crisp and not too sweet compared to the strong flavor of the coffee cream.
 The cream is a type of a custard suitable for baking (I modified slightly the original recipe of Maestro Massari) which means it contains not many eggs.
 The addition of a few eggs prevents the excessive rising and then falling of the cream during baking.
 The taste of coffee is strongly pronounced thanks to the use of ground coffee powder instead of instant coffee.
 The cream is velvety and sweet – perfect for a friable and not too sandy crust.